Thahit/NLP/README.md

 # NLP
-Reiterating what I have learned in the NLP cousera Specialization
+Reiterating what I have learned in the NLP cousera Specialization, testing the methods in other environments...